-Taking some key leaky gut supplements and making a few simple changes to your diet can take your digestive health to the next level.
-Read on for how to heal leaky gut for better health, from head to toe.
+Leaky gut supplements and a few simple changes to your diet can take your digestive health to the next level.
+Read on for tips on how to heal a leaky gut and improve your health from head to toe.

-When our gut is healthy, our small intestine has a strong lining, the intestinal wall, that prevents contents from leaking into our bodies.
-With intestinal permeability, though, the microscopic holes in your intestinal lining allow unwanted particles to leak into your body, such as undigested food, bacteria, toxins, and germs.
-These holes, known as “tight junctions,” are typically small for a reason — in a healthy digestive system, they’re the perfect size to stop the wrong things from leaving the gastrointestinal tract.
+These holes, known as “tight junctions,” are typically small for a reason.
+In a healthy digestive system, they’re the perfect size to stop the wrong things from leaving the gastrointestinal tract.

-These leaks can also trigger inflammation and changes in the gut microbiome, the complex balance and diversity of microorganisms in your gut.
-This inflammation and the changes to our microbiome may cause unpleasant symptoms and even lead to serious health conditions.
+These leaks trigger inflammation and changes in the gut microbiome, the complex balance and diversity of microorganisms in your gut.
+This inflammation and the changes to your microbiome can lead to serious health conditions.

 Leaky Gut Symptoms

-Leaky gut can lead to many different symptoms, which is why there are leaky gut supplements to deal with several of them individually.
-Not only can this condition cause problems with your digestive system, it may also cause a variety of symptoms in other parts of your body.
+Leaky gut can lead to many different symptoms and medical conditions.
+Not only can this condition cause problems with your digestive system, but it may also cause a variety of health conditions in other parts of your body.
 If you experience any of these symptoms, it’s a good idea to talk to your doctor, primary physician, or healthcare professional about them.